A Guide for Site Owners

 Verified Owner: Has full control over properties in Search Console.
 Owners can add and remove other users, configure settings, view all data, and use all tools.
 A property needs at least one verified owner, or no users will have access to the property.
 Notice that your email address will show as a verified owner.

 Full user: Unlike a restricted user, this user type has view rights to all data and can take some actions.
 This the most likely set of permissions you want to add to your SEO’s access.
 A full user can see all of your Search Console data.

 Restricted user: Has simple view rights on most data.

 Associate: Associates are people or accounts that can take certain actions on behalf of your site, or access certain data.
-Unlike site owners and full users, associates can’t open or view your Search Console account or data directly but they are authorized to perform other tasks.
+Unlike site owners and full users or verified owners, associates can’t open or view your Search Console account or data directly but they are authorized to perform other tasks.
 The actions and permissions vary depending on the type of association (for example, Chrome Web store or YouTube channel). (https://support.google.com/webmasters/answer/7687615?hl=en)

 STEP 4 : SELECT USERS AND PERMISSIONS